← Back to Ancher.ai

 for cultural preservation decision makers:

-1️⃣ Fund community-based khoomei schools in rural Mongolia.
+1️⃣ Integrate khoomei into school curricula in rural and urban Mongolia.